Henry Cairns Westenra, 3rd/4th Baron Rossmore of Monaghan1

 Mittie Naylor1

-Mittie Naylor was the daughter of Richard Christopher Naylor and Mary Sophia Thorold.1,2 She married Derrick Warner William Westenra, 4th/5th Baron Rossmore of Monaghan, son of Henry Robert Westenra, 2nd/3rd Baron Rossmore of Monaghan and Josephine Julia Helen Lloyd, on 14 June 1882 at All Saints' Church, Ennismore Gardens, London, England.2 She died on 8 February 1953.1
+Mittie Naylor was born on 12 November 1859.2 She was the daughter of Richard Christopher Naylor and Mary Sophia Thorold.1,3 She married Derrick Warner William Westenra, 4th/5th Baron Rossmore of Monaghan, son of Henry Robert Westenra, 2nd/3rd Baron Rossmore of Monaghan and Josephine Julia Helen Lloyd, on 14 June 1882 at All Saints' Church, Ennismore Gardens, London, EnglandG.3 She died on 8 February 1953 at age 93.1

-As a result of her marriage, Mittie Naylor was styled as Baroness Rossmore of Monaghan on 14 June 1882.
 From 14 June 1882, her married name became Westenra.
-She was invested as a Officer, Order of the British Empire (O.B.E.) in 1920.1
+After her marriage, Mittie Naylor was styled as Baroness Rossmore of Monaghan on 14 June 1882.
+She was appointed Officer, Order of the British Empire (O.B.E.) in 1920.1

 Children of Mittie Naylor and Derrick Warner William Westenra, 4th/5th Baron Rossmore of Monaghan